PING! 5 NEW MESSAGES. All from your tenant.

 First, establish clear ground rules.
 Your tenant needs to understand that they must comply with the lease agreement, pay a security deposit (rental bond), pay rent on time and care for the property.

 If problems arise, contact your tenant immediately in writing.
 If rent is late, set a deadline for payment.
 If they still don’t pay rent, serve a rental breach notice at once.
-Problems with rent collection are very common with self-managed rental properties, and one of the key reasons you should consider a trusted Perth property management company who will remove this worry from your life.
+Problems with rent collection are very common with self-managed rental properties, and one of the key reasons you should consider a trusted Perth property management company such as us who will remove this worry from your life.
 We have access to specialist property management software and tenant databases.

 Document any tenant damage to the property with photographs/in writing after scheduled inspections.
 Let your tenant know the repair costs.
 You may sometimes have to serve a rental breach notice.

 When you’re managing your own investment property, it’s important to act fast.
 A thorough tenant screening process is imperative.
 A bad tenant can cost you thousands of dollars and countless hours of heartache.
 This is why it’s a smarter move to hire a good property manager who will take care of tenant evictions, and work to secure high quality tenants.

 MAINTAIN A PROFESSIONAL DISTANCE

 Keeping things professional with your tenants helps you be objective and assertive about your property.

 - Be tactful when pointing out tenant breaches of the lease agreement to minimise defensiveness.

 - Use data and market research to justify raising rent.

 - Be fair and reasonable.
 Tenants will often return the favour!